StanfordSNR/guardian-agent/README.md

 ### Command verification

 Command verification requires the server to support the `no-more-sessions` extension.
-This is extension is present on most openssh servers, but unfortunately not implemented on other SSH servers (including github).
-When executing a command on a server that does not support this extension, only the idenitity of the intermediary and the identity of the server can be verified (which is still much better than standard ssh-agent forwarding).
+This is extension is present on OpenSSH servers, but unfortunately not implemented on other SSH servers (including GitHub, which uses `libssh`).
+When executing a command on a server that does not support this extension, only the identity of the intermediary and the identity of the server can be constrained and verified by the agent (but not the contents of the command).

 ### Prompt types

-Guardian agent supports two types of interactive prompts: graphical and terminal-based.
+Guardian Agent supports two types of interactive prompts: graphical and terminal-based.
 The graphical prompt requires the `DISPLAY` environment variable to be set to the appropriate X11 server.
 If running in a terminal-only session (in which the `DISPLAY` environment